5 from 11 votes

 If the recipe is a little bland for your taste, start with the classic salt and pepper.
 Try 2 teaspoons of each.
 If that doesn't cut it, try adding 2 teaspoons of chili powder, cumin, or garlic powder.

-a bowl of turkey chili topped with sour cream.
+turkey chili in a bowl, topped with sour cream.

 Instant Pot Turkey Chili